RatJuggler/jhipster-monolith-dinosaurs/README.md

     docker-compose -f src/main/docker/app.yml up -d

-To stop and remove the containers use the following (**warning this will also delete all saved data**):
+You can stop or stop and remove the containers with the following (**Warning: using down will also delete the container and any saved data**):

+    docker-compose -f src/main/docker/app.yml stop

     docker-compose -f src/main/docker/app.yml down

+For more advanced production requirements you can also configure your application to run with external [monitoring](https://www.jhipster.tech/monitoring/):

+    mkdir docker-compose
+    cd docker-compose
+    jhipster docker-compose

+Answer the questions and add ELK as a monitoring solution to generate a global Docker Compose configuration (_Note: when I first did this the new files/folders were generated in the project root so I moved them to the docker-compose folder_).
+You can then control all the services using commands as previously:

+    docker-compose -f docker-compose/docker-compose.yml up -d

+    docker-compose -f docker-compose/docker-compose.yml stop

+    docker-compose -f docker-compose/docker-compose.yml down

+The monitoring can then be accessed via the [JHipster Console](http://localhost:5601).

 ### Kubernetes